 License: OPEN (mostly)

-Currently no easy way to automatedly obtain that listing though.
+There is currently no easy way to automatically obtain that listing though.

 As of April 20th 2010 data is now open (subject to some reservations for specific datasets).
 See this blog post.

 You are free to copy, distribute, adapt, display or include the data in other products for commercial and noncommercial purposes at no cost subject to certain limitations summarized below.

 You must include attribution for the data you use in the manner indicated in the metadata included with the data.

 You must not claim or imply that The World Bank endorses your use of the data by or use The World Bank’s logo(s) or trademark(s) in conjunction with such use.

 The World Bank makes no warranties with respect to the data and you agree The World Bank shall not be liable to you in connection with your use of the data.